kuria/event/README.markdown

 Any listener can stop further propagation of the current event by returning `FALSE`.

-This prevents any pending listeners from being invoked.
+This prevents any other listeners from being invoked.

 #### Documenting emitted events